 The Board has responsibility for risk oversight of USEC and exercises this oversight function both through the entire Board and through the individual committees of the Board.
 Individuals who supervise USEC's risk management responsibilities report directly to the entire Board on a regular basis regarding USEC's enterprise risk management (ERM) program.
 The Audit and Finance Committee has responsibility to discuss the Company's guidelines and policies governing risk assessment and risk management and the process by which each is handled.
 The risks that are identified as part of USEC's ERM program and through the Audit and Finance Committee process flow down to the specific committees based on their areas of responsibility.
-For example, the Audit and Finance Committee oversees the management by USEC of risks as they relate to audit and finance matters or other matters within the committee's scope of responsibilities, while the Regulatory and Government Affairs Committee's scope of responsibilities.
+For example, the Audit and Finance Committee oversees the management by USEC of risks as they relate to audit and finance matters or other matters within the committee's scope of responsibilities, while the Regulatory and Government Affairs Committee oversees the management by USEC of risks as they relate to compliance with regulatory requirements or other matters within the committee's scope of responsibilities.